|Official Plant Name||Solanum Lycopersicum|

 Thanks to modern tools and technology, today there are a huge variety of tomatoes grown in all parts of the world.

 Although tomato is technically a fruit, in practical terms they’re much closer to a vegetable, considering how they’re used in cooking and their low sugar content.

 Below are some of the most popular varieties of tomato –

 - Cherry tomatoes – Cherry tomatoes come in a range of colours and as the name would suggest, they’re on the smaller size, typically measuring just 25-35mm in diameter.
 Although they’re small compared to more other varieties of tomato, they’re still very popular due to being relatively easy to grow and their sweet taste and soft texture.

 - Round tomatoes – Round tomatoes, also referred to as ‘classic tomatoes’ are usually the variety most people think of first.
 They have a very appealing flavour and are extremely common in salads as well as being used for frying and cooking with.

 - Green tomatoes – The term ‘green tomato’ can be used to describe red tomatoes that are not yet ripened or specific species of tomatoes that happen to be green in colour, such as the Cherokee green tomato.
 Unripened tomatoes are often picked early so they can be used for things like breading and pickling.

-- Yellow tomatoes – There are quite a few tomato plants that produce yellow fruit and yellow tomatoes generally have different nutritional properties compared to red tomatoes, such as having less vitamin C and being higher in folate.
+- Yellow tomatoes – There are quite a few tomato plants that produce yellow fruit and yellow tomatoes generally have different nutritional properties compared to red tomatoes.

 - Campari tomatoes – Often referred to as vine tomatoes, Campari tomatoes are a hybrid and have a very sweet taste as well as a juicy texture, making them perfect for cooking with.